i-confidential

 Assuming you’ve already decided who will carry out your assessment, how should they go about it and what should they use to review against?
 In some ways, the answer to ‘what’ you use will determine the ‘how.’
 If you have nothing currently, then you are probably looking at an all-encompassing security standard.
 But which one?

-Today’s standards are better than ever, but they can still be complex and opaque.
-ISO27001:2013 has 114 controls in it.
-Each of those controls has subsections that may or may not be applicable.
-I like the fact that the control framework we use at i-confidential is a combination of standards based on real world knowledge.
-All the standards out there, however, have something to offer, and I appreciate how some approach aspects of security in unique ways.
-We build that into our own framework, and if you are more experienced then you should too.
+All the popular standards out there, however, have something to offer, and it's beneficial to appreciate how some approach aspects of security in unique ways.
+We build that into our own security thinking, and if you are more experienced then you should too.

 In the case of Asset Management, it’s a fundamental control for several areas within security, but viewed in isolation it’s difficult to show the risk of not having a good process in place.
 Combine it with Compliance Management or Anti-Virus Deployment though and it takes on a whole new level of importance.
-It also allows us to report in a more meaningful way, such that ownership of any identified risk becomes an easier conversation to have.
+It also allows you to report in a more meaningful way, such that ownership of any identified risk becomes an easier conversation to have.

 Onto the classic gotcha.
 One factor that often trips up organisations when carrying out a review is that some controls may be managed or owned by third parties.
 It could be a service that is provided or maybe an outsourcing agreement.
 This can be difficult to deal with if there is no ‘right to audit’ clause in the contract.
 You may find that the third party is not interested in answering your questions or may even charge you.
 This potential scenario should be considered from the outset.